Last updated on March 22, 2018

 OpenX actively manages ad qualitySettings that control the types of ads that can display on your inventory. for you, but ad filters can give you additional control over the ads that display on your inventoryAd space available on a website or app.
 The basic unit of inventory for OpenX is an ad unit..
 To set or edit ad quality filters, click the Ad Quality tab.

 Note: Any ad quality filters set at the account or siteAn OpenX component that represents top-level domains or subdomains and is used to organize ad units.
-Sites enable you to target and report on inventory performance. level will be inherited by all child sites.
+Sites enable you to target and report on inventory performance. level will impact revenue and will be inherited by all child sites.
 However, if you modify filters for a child site, be aware that:

 • Your changes will override the inherited ad quality filters from the parent account or site level.